minakamoto/pcshscr2023/webapp/handson-for-catchup/0th.md

 - [web.dev](https://web.dev/)
   - Guidance for modern web development, provided by Google.
 - [Developer Roadmaps](https://roadmap.sh/)
-  - It provides a collection of roadmaps that guide learners through different paths of web development and includes resources and tools for each topic.
+  - It provides a collection of roadmaps that guide learners through different paths of web development.
 Additionally, the roadmaps are updated regularly to keep up with the latest trends and technologies in the field.
 - [The State of JS](https://2022.stateofjs.com/en-US/)
   - This website is a compilation of surveys collected from web developers around the world every year.It is a good reference to see the trends and status around JavaScript.Note that the URL changes every year.